-If your windows are 30 feet or less above ground level, Broward and Miami-Dade counties require that impact windows can pass a large-missile debris test.
+If your windows are 30 feet or less above ground level, this is what you need to know.
+Broward and Miami-Dade counties require that impact windows can pass a large-missile debris test.
 To pass the test, a window must be able to withstand a 9-pound 2×4 lumber missile traveling at 34 mph, followed by passing wind testing for 9,000 cycles, all while leaving only a small hole in the glass.

 Small Missile Debris Test

-If your windows are 30 feet or more above ground level, they are required to complete small-missile debris testing.
+If your windows are 30 feet or more above ground level, they must complete small-missile debris testing.
 To pass this testing, the windows must be able to withstand impacts from 10 ball bearings traveling at 50 mph.
-The product is then subjected to wind loads for 9,000 cycles.
+Then, they subject the product to wind loads for 9,000 cycles.

 Building Permit for Impact Windows Process

-Now that you have an understanding as to why permits are an essential step in ensuring your home is adequately protected during hurricane season, here is a quick overview of what to expect during the application process:
+Now that you have an understanding as to why permits are an essential step in ensuring your home is adequately protected during hurricane season, here is a quick overview.
+Look at what to expect during the application process:

-- Once the application is approved, pick up your permit – Permits are valid provided an approved inspection is obtained no more than 180 days after its issuance, and an approved inspection is obtained every 180 until the project’s completion.
+- Once they approve your application, pick up your permit. – Permits are valid provided an approved inspection is obtained no more than 180 days after its issuance.
+And you must obtain an approved inspection every 180 until the project’s completion.